drvinceknight/amwoss/proposal/main.md

 In a similar fashion to Chapter 8: some queueing network problems cannot be easily computed as a Markov chain.
 This chapter will describe the theoretic background of discrete event simulation.
-It will illustrate the simulation of a complex queuing network using Python/R. Further examples of Research in this area will be described.
+It will illustrate the simulation of a complex queuing network using Python/R. Further examples of research in this area will be described.

 ##### Part 2: Dynamical systems